slowproj/slowdash/docs/DataModel.md

 Instead of having multiple fields (such as `y` in addition to `x`), multiple time-series with the identical time points are indicated by the `aligned` property.
 This is used for:

 - Multiple channels read at the same time
-- Multiple channels alined by resampling
+- Multiple channels aligned by resampling
 - Vectors, e.g., (x, y, z)
 - Tuples, e.g., (mean, rms, min, max, n)
 - Errors, e.g., (x, x_err)